mynameajeff/toyeso/README.md

     - Every program must end with an END statement.

-    - Capitals are optional for keywords, but are not for special use characters(such as i or $)
+    - Capitals are optional for keywords & variable names, but are not for types and the special char (i)

     - Before the START statement, (which must occupy the first five character spaces of a line),